 Turn individual categories on or off

-Turn categorization off entirely if you want
+Turn categorization off entirely, if you want

-"Please review and let me know"
+Examples: "Can you confirm?", "Please review and let me know".

 2. FYI